wix-incubator/wnpm-ci/README.md

     * `publishConfig.registry` pointing to `http://npm.dev.wixpress.com/` or...
     * `publishConfig.registry` pointing to `https://registry.npmjs.org/` if you want to publish it to the public repository (for an open source npm module), or...
     * `private: true` if you don't want to publish the module
-* Run `npm install --save-dev @wix/wnpm-ci` to install this package
+* Run `npm install --save-dev wnpm-ci` to install this package
 * Ensure that you have a "build" script in your package.json.
 If you have nothing to do in this step, make it `":"`
 * Ensure that you have a "test" script in your package.json.
 If you have nothing to do in this step, make it `":"`
 * Ensure that you have a "release" script in your package.json, and make